SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta3 Spring Blossom Tree.md

 # 267
 >>11933
 exactly, we'd be approaching the objective from the OPPOSITE end of the degenerate sex-doll companies.
-The [spoiler] sexual capabilities [/spoiler] could be the very last thing and could even be a mod kit. aside from that, we could have a very mundane "face", a non-descript warehouse, which even if someone enters they just see machine parts, shelves, tools, computers.
+The %% sexual capabilities %% could be the very last thing and could even be a mod kit. aside from that, we could have a very mundane "face", a non-descript warehouse, which even if someone enters they just see machine parts, shelves, tools, computers.
 If we're common sense about it there's literally no worry.

 # 268